elkingarcia11/jackpot-iq-api/README.md

 # Jackpot IQ API

-A secure REST API for lottery number generation and analysis, built with Node.js, Express, and Firebase.
+A secure REST API for lottery number generation and analysis, built with Node.js and Express.

 ## Features